particle-iot/docs/src/content/integrations/org-integrations.md

 An organization integration groups together product integrations that are identical.

 - Available on basic (formerly growth) and enterprise plans
-- Changes to a grouped integration are automatically reflected across all integrations in the group
+- Changes to a shared integration are automatically reflected across all products it is shared with
-- Ideal if your product runs on multiple devices and requires separate console products but share the same integrations
+- Ideal if your product runs on multiple devices and requires separate console products but share the same integrations parameters

+Organization integrations uses the same endpoints as product integrations you don't need to make any changes to your firmware or API calls in order to use them.
+See also [product vs. sandbox integrations](integrations/webhooks/#product-vs-sandbox-integrations).

 ## Org integration list

-At the organization list, the **Integrations** icon lists integrations in a way similar to the product and sandbox level.
+At the organization level in the Particle console, the **Integrations** icon lists integrations like the product and sandbox level.
 However, an org integration can apply to multiple products.
-Additionally, the traffic (success, error, and skipped) is the sum of all products.
+Additionally, the traffic (success, error, and skipped) is the sum of all products in the list view.
+When you view an integration, you can get a breakdown by product.

 ![](/assets/images/integrations/org-list.png)